ramzymulla/ramzymulla/README.md

 ## Hi there 👋

-I am a MS Bioinformatics student in the Knight Campus Graduate Internship Program, as well as a Graduate Research Assistant in the Jaramillo Lab studying circuit dynamics in the mouse auditory cortex
+I am a MS Bioinformatics student in the Knight Campus Graduate Internship Program, as well as a Graduate Research Assistant in the Jaramillo Lab studying and manipulating circuit dynamics in the mouse auditory cortex

 <!--
 **ramzymulla/ramzymulla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.